oracle/fmw-kubernetes/docs-source/content/idm-products/oam/post-install-config/_index.md

    accessdomain-adminserver                                 1/1     Terminating   0          27m
    accessdomain-create-oam-infra-domain-job-7c9r9           0/1     Completed     0          4h29m
    accessdomain-oam-policy-mgr1                             1/1     Terminating   0          24m
-   accessdomain-oam-policy-mgr2                             1/1     Terminating   0          24m
    accessdomain-oam-server1                                 1/1     Terminating   0          24m
-   accessdomain-oam-server2                                 1/1     Terminating   0          24m
    helper                                                   1/1     Running       0          4h44m
    nginx-ingress-ingress-nginx-controller-76fb7678f-k8rhq   1/1     Running       0          108m
    ```

-   The Administration Server pods and Managed Server pods will move to a STATUS of `Terminating`.
+   The Administration Server pod and Managed Server pods will move to a STATUS of `Terminating`.
 After a few minutes, run the command again and the pods should have disappeared:

    ```
    NAME                                                     READY   STATUS      RESTARTS   AGE